Venom: Let There Be Carnage: Plot

 As Cletus's execution begins, a red symbiote emerges and blocks the injection.
 Named Carnage, it goes on a violent rampage through the prison, freeing inmates and killing guards.
-Carnage agrees to help Cletus break Frances out of Ravencroft in exchange for Cletus's help eliminating Eddie and Venom.
-Mulligan visits Eddie at home and warns him about the situation.
-At Ravencroft, Cletus frees Frances, and they travel to the St. Estes children's home to burn it down.
+Carnage agrees to help Cletus break Frances out of Ravencroft in exchange for Cletus's help killing Eddie and Venom.
+Cletus frees Frances, and they travel to the St. Estes children's home to burn it down.
 Mulligan grows suspicious of Eddie and arrests him.
-Eddie contacts Anne as his lawyer and reveals that Venom has separated from him.
-As Venom makes his way through San Francisco by hopping from body to body, Anne finds him bonded to Mrs. Chen and convinces him to forgive Eddie.
-Venom reunites with Eddie after first bonding with Anne to get into the police station, and they escape custody.
-Cletus takes Mulligan hostage, and Frances captures Anne, taking them both to Grace Cathedral where Cletus and Frances plan to get married.
+Eddie contacts his ex-fiancée Anne Weying as his lawyer and asks her to find Venom.
+As Venom makes his way through San Francisco, hopping from body to body, Anne finds him bonded to Mrs. Chen and convinces him to forgive Eddie.
+Venom bonds with Anne, who reunites him with Eddie after Eddie apologizes to Venom.
+The pair escapes custody as Cletus and Frances take Mulligan and Anne hostage.
+The couple holds them at Grace Cathedral while they get married.

-Eddie and Venom arrive to fight Carnage, while Frances seemingly kills Mulligan by hanging him with a chain.
-Venom is overpowered by Carnage but provokes Frances into using her powers to separate Carnage and Cletus, who are both devoured by Venom, while the collapsing cathedral crushes Frances.
-Mulligan is revealed to be alive, and his eyes glow blue, as he has been infected by a piece of Carnage.
-Eddie and Venom, once again fugitives, decide to take a vacation while they ponder their next steps.
+Eddie and Venom arrive to fight Carnage.
+Venom is overpowered but provokes Frances into using her powers to separate Carnage and Cletus, after which he devours both.
+The collapsing cathedral crushes Frances.
+Mulligan, having survived Frances' murder attempt, becomes infected by a piece of Carnage.
+Eddie and Venom, now fugitives, take the beach vacation Venom always wanted while they ponder their next steps.

-In a mid-credits scene, as Venom tells Eddie about the symbiotes' knowledge of other universes, a blinding light suddenly transports them from their hotel room to another room where they watch J. Jonah Jameson talking about Spider-Man's revealed identity as Peter Parker on television.
+In a mid-credits scene, as Venom tells Eddie about the symbiotes' knowledge of other universes, a blinding light suddenly transports them from their hotel room to another, where they watch J. Jonah Jameson talking about Spider-Man's revealed identity as Peter Parker on television.
 (Note: Eddie and Venom are transported to the Marvel Cinematic Universe (MCU) as a result of Doctor Strange's spell in Spider-Man: No Way Home (2021).)